 A blog post [Update: dead link removed] discussed a recent Brooking's study [Update: dead link removed] about Echo Boomers and their views on countries as allies or problems.
 When it comes to China, Echo Boomers differ from former U.S. generations as more Echo Boomers tend to see China as a potential problem.
 Of course, this study failed to clarify how Echo Boomers saw China.

 As an example of this, Echo Boomers grew up in a world where jobs were being exported to China to capitalize on cheap labor.
 The U.S. lost manufacturing jobs, which have historically paid well, while China made major gains.
-In the past thirty years, China's trade surplus has grown while the U.S.'s trade surplus has increased.
+In the past thirty years, China's trade surplus has grown while the U.S.'s trade deficit has increased.
 Echo Boomers may see China as a threat only in the sense of economics, not in terms of military.

 But I've cautioned a nuance here with thought leaders on this subject: some Echo Boomers see the U.S. as the problem in this situation of exporting jobs.
 This means that China isn't a threat to them, but incompetent U.S. leadership is.
 How does this play out over time?
 It will vary by the group, as some Echo Boomers view this as a reason to leave the U.S. entirely, while others may vote for policies that haven't been popular in decades.
+I've already noted multiple times that ambitious young male Echo Boomers have left (and are leaving) the United States.
+China is one destination along with other countries in Asia.

 Related To This and the Impacts

 As an additional note, many Echo Boomers think that China will be the most powerful country by 2025.
 If you spend any time at all reading online news, you will know that this view is prevalent throughout U.S. media.
 While I don't doubt that China will become the dominant power, it should be of note that for a generation that reads a lot of online news, this view is not surprising.
 Anyone who's visited China will feel impressed by its rise as well.
+China has already surpassed the United States in terms of innovation and I expect this will continue throughout this century (maybe longer).

 Notice theme?
 According to most online media, globalism is a good thing.
 Yet Echo Boomers don't see a higher standard of living, lower costs, better jobs, and they won't live as long as their parents.
 In an Echo Boomer's mind (and this frequently comes up with them), how is globalism good?